dvdvideo1234/TrackAssemblyTool/readme.md

 Q: Can I rid of the ghosted piece temporary ?
 A: Yes you can uncheck "Enable ghosting" checkbox.

-Q: What is this new yellow line into the advisor, what is it for ?
+Q: What is this yellow line into the advisor, what is it for ?
 A: Remember when I got suggestions to do the switchers.
    This is an easy way of indicating which NEXT active position ( of some... ) is chosen when stacking is in place.
 The end of the line with the green circle points to the next active position that is chosen.

-Q: I want to change the active position of the next rail when stacking, could you help me with that?
-A: Do you see the yellow line with the circle, use
-     DUCK    ( Default: Ctrl ) +
-     ATTACK2 ( Default: Right mouse button ) for VICE
-     DUCK    ( Default: Ctrl ) +
-     SPEED   ( Default: Shift ) +
-     ATTACK2 ( Default: Right mouse button ) for VERSA
-   Now use the stacking option and you are done !
-     SPEED   ( Default: Shift ) +
-     ATTACK1 ( Default: Left mouse button ).

 Q: Well, I am having hard time placing the last track flat relative to the map ground, can you help me?
-A: Check "Next piece flat to surface" track option, then point to an active position and click the Left mouse button.
+A: Check "Next piece flat to surface" track option.

-Q: I want to place the first piece relative to the mass-centre like the previous version or relative to the chosen point, how can I do that ?
+Q: I want to place the first piece relative to the mass-centre or the chosen point, how can I do that ?
-A: EEmm, check/uncheck "Spawn at mass-centre" checkbox.
+A: Emm, check/uncheck "Spawn at mass-centre" checkbox.
 N: If you uncheck it, the position were you pointing at becomes origin, so you need to offset your piece as you want to, using the Pos/Ang offsets!